Gravity (Starkill album)

 Gravity is the fourth studio album from American metal band Starkill, their first album featuring vocalist Sarah Lynn Collier as a full-time member.
 Released on May 17, 2019, it was funded through Indiegogo, and features several guest members, including Epica keyboardist/pianist Coen Janssen, Turisas violinist Olli Vänskä, and ex-Swallow the Sun keyboardist Aleksi Munter.
-"Until We Fall" was released as a single in advance with an animated video directed by Davide Cilloni, known for his works with Epica.
 The band promoted the album with some touring, including a special performance in Webster Hall, New York City, on January 12, 2020, supporting Epica during that band's Design Your Universe 10th anniversary tour.